slipstream/SlipStream/README.md

 We find particularly useful the [User Guide and Tutorial](https://slipstream.sixsq.com/html/tutorial.html) and [Administrator Manual](https://slipstream.sixsq.com/html/administrator-manual.html).

-You can also check our up-coming [YouTube channel](https://www.youtube.com/channel/UCGYw3n7c-QsDtsVH32By1-g ) for tutorials, feature demonstrations and tip & tricks.
+You can also check [YouTube channel](https://www.youtube.com/channel/UCGYw3n7c-QsDtsVH32By1-g ) for tutorials, feature demonstrations and tip & tricks.

-# License
+# License and copyright

+Copyright (C) 2014 SixSq Sarl (sixsq.com)

 The code in the public repositories is licensed under the Apache license.